Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 Advantages of balanced audio

 So, interference that adds equally to both phases creates no difference between them and is canceled out when the amplifier recombines them.
-This canceling process of noise while preserving the original sound is known as CMR.
+This process of canceling noise while preserving the original sound is known as CMR.

 So when is audio unbalanced?